 If you do not meet one of the eligibility criteria above, you can still apply for the Energy Manager In-Training certification, EMIT.
-In order to gain the in-training certification, you must attend a CEM preparatory training seminar or obtain a degree from an approved training provider, submit the EMIT certification application, and pass the CEM certification examination.
+In order to gain the in-training certification, you must attend a CEM preparatory training seminar or obtain a degree from an approved training provider, submit the EMIT certification application under step two below, and pass the CEM certification examination.
 The EMIT certification is valid for six years, which allows you time to meet the full CEM certification eligibility requirements.

 Individuals who have completed the CEM training program requirement and have successfully passed the CEM exam and hold a current U.S. issued P.E. license, may apply for the Green Building Engineer Certification.